 |Establish a municipal planning commission to act as a development authority.
 Appoint council or councillors to the MPC.||Establish a municipal planning commission to decide on development permit applications for discretionary uses.
 Appoint a minority of councillors to the MPC.||All decisions on development permits are made by administration.|

 Some councils prefer to maintain a high degree of involvement wherever discretionary authority is exercised.
 However, no municipality has gone so far as to establish a municipal planning commission consisting of all councillors with exclusive authority to issue development permits.
 Many, however, do maintain some involvement with some councillors sitting on a municipal planning commission to deal with discretionary uses and other members sitting on the subdivision and development appeal board.
+As of April 1 2018 only one member of council may be appointed to an SDAB.
 Some councils take the view that administrative matters should be left to administration, while council deals with policy.
 There is no absolute right or wrong approach; rather, configurations must be considered on a case by case basis.
 When deciding upon MPC membership it is important to keep in mind that sitting on these committees can be quite time consuming.
 It should also be noted that while council committees normally only meet once or twice a month, more frequent meetings are often required meet the time sensitive demands of development permits.